tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Aug 23 2007

-Alfonso Krajcik (a 25-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Alfonso Krajcik (a 25-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Alfonso Krajcik had never preached his views to theists before, and freaked out.
 Alfonso Krajcik slowly breathed in and out to calm his nerves.
 As Alfonso Krajcik entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Alfonso Krajcik used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Alfonso Krajcik argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.